 • Overheated furnace.

-Contaminated ductwork.
+Contaminated Ductwork

 Without a filter, pollutants and air toxins will travel throughout the ductwork.
-The debris will accumulate inside the ductwork, becoming trapped by the ribbed aluminum tubes.
+The debris will accumulate inside the ductwork, trapped by the ribbed aluminum tubes.
 This accumulation will harbor moisture within the ductwork, creating the ideal conditions for mold to grow.
-Mold spores will begin to circulate throughout your home whenever the HVAC system is running and be extremely dangerous to occupants within the household.
+Mold spores will begin to circulate throughout your home whenever the HVAC system is running and can be extremely dangerous to occupants within the household.

 How often you replace your furnace filter depends on the size of your home.
 Check your HVAC filter once a month to ensure it’s not clogged, especially during the heavy-use winter months.
-Whenever the filter appears dirty, it’s important to replace it.
+Whenever the filter appears dirty, it’s crucial to replace it.
 At a minimum, change the filter every three months to improve heating efficiency.

 Here are some tips on how to change your furnace filter:

 Shut off your furnace to be safe before opening up your furnace.
-The furnace filter is either inside the furnace itself or inside the return air vent.
+The furnace filter is inside the furnace itself or the return air vent.
 Remove the service panel to view the filter.
 Check the furnace manual if you cannot locate the filter.

 The frame of the old filter should display the size, which can vary depending on the unit size and model.
 Reference your furnace manual to determine what type, size, and thickness of the filter you need for your home’s furnace.

-Remove the old filter.
+Remove the Old Filter

-Secure the new filter in place.
+Secure the New Filter in Place

-Remove packaging from the new filter so the air can flow through.
-Slide the filter into place, ensuring the arrows on the frame point the same direction as the previous filter.
+Remove the packaging from the new filter so the air can flow through.
+Slide the filter into place, ensuring the arrows on the frame point in the same direction as the previous filter.
 Close the service panel and turn the furnace on.

-If you choose to run a furnace without a filter, you leave your heating system susceptible to dirt and debris that will inevitably lead to expensive repairs and premature death of your HVAC system.
 Trust your home to the John C. Flood team to ensure your home’s air quality is top-notch.
 Their HVAC professionals will take care of all your furnace filter maintenance.
 Schedule your inspection today!